rymanalu/factory-generator/README.md

 composer require rymanalu/factory-generator
 ```

-If you are using Laravel < 5.5, you should add the `FactoryGeneratorServiceProvider` to the `providers` array of your `config/app.php` configuration file:
+Next, you should add the `FactoryGeneratorServiceProvider` to the `providers` array of your `config/app.php` configuration file:
 ```php
 Rymanalu\FactoryGenerator\FactoryGeneratorServiceProvider::class,
 ```